-Any change of name, address, email or telephone number must be reported to the Registrar's office as soon as the change occurs.
+Any change of name, address, email or telephone number must be reported to the Registrar's/Student Records Manager's office as soon as the change occurs.
 Emergency information should be kept current at all times.

 Refresher Training

 Concorde offers limited refresher training to its graduates.
 A graduate may apply for refresher training at any Concorde Career College/Institute offering similar classes.